Southwest Zone

 Rogue River, above Lost Creek Reservoir: Trout

-Some campgrounds may be closed for the winter, but fishing is available all year above Lost Cr Lake.
+Fishing is available all year above Lost Cr Lake but snow will start to limit access.
+Take a look at ODOT TripCheck before heading up.
 Anglers are encouraged to harvest brook trout regardless of size.
-Last updated 10/27/25
+Last updated 1/7/26

 Sixes River: Chinook